kernelkit/infix/doc/boot.md

 minimum.
 Two settings are available:

-- **Boot order**: Since Infix maintains two copies of its software image, and as some bootloaders support netbooting, the order in which boot sources are considered can be configured.
+- **Boot order**: Since Infix maintains two copies of its software image, and as some bootloaders support [netbooting][2], the order in which boot sources are considered can be configured.
 To select the active source, use [RAUC][]: